Spacial/awesome-systools/README.md

 - [Hardentools](https://github.com/securitywithoutborders/hardentools) is a utility that disables a number of risky Windows features.
 - [CCAT](https://github.com/cisco-config-analysis-tool/ccat): Cisco Config Analysis Tool
 - [Using a Hardened Container Image for Secure Applications in the Cloud](https://www.cisecurity.org/blog/using-hardened-container-image-secure-applications-cloud/)
+- [The Practical Linux Hardening Guide](https://github.com/trimstray/the-practical-linux-hardening-guide): 🔥 This guide details the planning and the tools involved in creating a secure Linux production systems - work in progress.

 #### Webservers